TimurGolovinov/TimurGolovinov/README.md

 ## 🚀 What I Do
 - **AI/LLM Engineering:** Generative AI, RAG pipelines, multi-agent systems
-- **Full Stack Software Development:** Specialise in Web Application, performance optimization, high-impact features
+- **Full Stack Software Development:** Specialise in enterprise-grade web application
-- **Enterprise SaaS:** Scalable architectures, high security and governance standards
 - **Product Leadership:** From concept to ARR-driving features used by 20% of the Fortune 500